nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ----------------
 ### 3.2&ensp;UI Component

 The *UI* component is responsible for all the user-facing views in the graphical user interface.
-This includes displaying recipes and ingredients, receiving command input from the user, and printing command results to the user.
+This includes displaying recipes, ingredients and statistics, receiving command input from the user, and printing command results to the user.

 The class diagram of the UI component is shown below: